 As graphic design permeates through every part of modern life, it can be quite easy to take it for granted.
 It can also be quite difficult to explain exactly what it is, in the simplest of terms.
-This article will give you a variety of contents to help you introduce graphic design to kids.
-It will also discuss some of the graphic design software you can try and some other additional online courses, if your child wants to learn more.
+This article will give you a variety of content to help you introduce kids to graphic designing.
+It will also discuss some of the graphic design software you can try and some other additional online courses if your child wants to learn more.

 This is a growing industry and companies are always looking for additions to creative teams who will help them thrive.
-Engaging your child in graphic design related activities is a good way to maintain their interest.
+Engaging your kids in graphic designing-related activities is a good way to maintain their interest.